Band Tours

 What You Need to Know

 - MerchYou can sell merch at Japanese live houses.
-Typical venue cut is 0–10%.
+Venues don't take a cut, and neither do we.
 Bring vinyl extras — Japanese audiences buy merch.
 Cash and PayPay are standard.

 - TimelineBook 3–6 months ahead.
 Japanese venues schedule far in advance.
 If you're planning a tour, reach out early.
 Last-minute tours are possible but limiting.